nansa93/Amazon-Sales-Analysis/README.md

 A variety of statistical summaries and visualisations are produced in order to examine the dataset and obtain preliminary understanding.

 Determining the best-selling items, the revenue contribution of each product category, and product performance indicators.

+# Findings

+ M-Size Products are Selling more.

+The majority of quantity purchases m-size in sales.

+Most orders are dispatched by courier.

+Most people purchase t-shirts.

+99.2% of purchasers are retailers and 0.8% are(business-to-business(B2B)) buyers.

+The majority of purchasers are from the state of Maharashtra.

+# Conclusion

+Data Analysis shows that the Company services a large number of merchants in the state of maharashtra, primarily through Amazon,has a high demand for t_shirts, and that m-size is the most popular option among Customers.